KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/queue-mode.md

 ## Configuration and Troubleshooting

-You can find additional configurations and troubleshooting on the following pages:
+You can find additional configuration options and troubleshooting on the following pages:

 - [Knapsack Pro Ruby - Troubleshooting](troubleshooting.md)
 - [Using Knapsack Pro with RSpec](rspec.md)